PickNikRobotics/tf_visual_tools/README.md

 slow  o
 ```

-**NOTE: The `Manipulate` tab must have focus.
+**Note:** The `Manipulate` tab must have focus.
 If the keyboard commands are not working, try clicking the tab again as it probably lost focus.

-Manipulation with the Interactive Markers:
+#### Manipulation with the Interactive Markers:
 1. Interactive Marker positions are changed by dragging either the grey box or grabbing one of the arrows or rings to change position or rotation of a single degree of freedom.

 ### Saving and Loading TFs